jzofe/prophetia/README.md

 #     🕶️ PROPHETIA! - ENDER PROJECT [06/12/2025 - Updated!]

-## < Internet connection, traffic encryptor.>
+## < KERNEL-LEVEL Internet connection, traffic encryptor.>
 ## <BECOME A PROFESSIONAL ANONYMOUS>

 OPEN - SOURCE

-Connect to the internet with 15+ layers with PropHetia, no one will be able to track you!.
+Connect to the internet with 14+ layers with PropHetia, no one will be able to track you!.

 ## 🛠️ Setup